graysonarts/writing/august2015/draft.md

 "Extract will be done before the end of the day."

+# Vienne

+"Nic, you look awful."
+The visage of Dominic on the screen is a haggard mess of an unshaven jaw, deep lines etching under his eyes.
+He vibrates from an unseen leg, shaking, as he sucks in on a nicostick.
+"You don't smoke."

+"Now's just as good of a time as any.
+What do you want?"

+"Nic, are you losing it?
+Do we need to have an intervention."

+"My subject is gone.
+This has never happened to me."

+"Maybe it's for the better.
+I'm going to recommend that we pull you okay."

+"No!" his eyes go wild in the holoprojector, a flash of calm morphs his face into a placid mask.
+"I've got this.
+I have a plan.
+I will reacquire Max if he's in the city still."

+"And what if he's gone?
+What if something spooked him and he fled?"

+"He wouldn't do that without me.
+We would be going together.
+He loves me.
+Not that you would understand."

+"Nic, this isn't the time."

+"Fuck you, Vienne, you don't know anything about love."

+"Have you been turned?
+Are you in love with him now?"

+"Five years, you frigid bitch."

+"Answer the question, you fucking man-child!" she snaps at him.

+"No!
+Yes?
+Fuck I don't know anymore."

+"The leaders were afraid this might happen.
+Five years is too long, but we had faith in you.
+Did you destroy the plans and all the data?"

+He shakes his head erratically.

+"Is that a yes?"

+"Affirmative.
+You want a robot, right?
+Affirmative Human Female.
+The plans have been destroyed per your goddamn, fucking orders."

+"And no other copies exist?"

+He holds up a small cylinder with a glowing red socket on it.
+"All except this one."

+"And you will deliver it at the dead drop tomorrow night?"

+"This one?
+Not quite yet."

+"Dominic Quinn!
+This is not a game.
+If you don't deliver that drive to the drop point…"

+"What?
+What will happen?
+Remote termination?
+You don't think I know your tricks?
+I disabled that on day one, dug it out of my arm with a fucking pen knife."

+"Nic, sweetheart, you are putting me in a real bind here."

+"Good."
+And Dominic's projection disappears.

+"Motherfucker!"
+A glass vase smashes into the safety glass of the windows, bouncing off and cascading into a million pieces on the floor, the single daisy splaying out across the ground, the delicate circuits of the artificial flower snap and spark as it hits the ground, cracking.

+Simon appears in the doorway.
+"Ms. Baune?
+The leaders are requesting your presence in the board room.
+They were monitoring that exchange.

+…

+Vienne returns to her office, head hanging low, feet shuffling forward.
+Her weight heavy as she falls back into her chair.
+"Simon!"

+Simon appears in the doorway again.
+"Termination Order.
+Dominic Quinn.
+Go through the list of agents, pick the one with the worst track record."

+"Madame?"

+"Worst track record.
+He deserves that much.
+A little fighting chance."

+"Are you going to warn him?"

+"They didn't order me not to, and take your time, no rush.
+And bring me a gin and tonic, please."

+"Yes, Madame."
+He leaves her alone to her thoughts.  *Damn it, Nic.
+You forced their hand.
+Going rogue*  She slumps forward, forehead hitting the desk.
+"I hope you know what you are doing, Nic."

+She types in a secure message, encrypting with her personal key, hoping Dominic still has it.
+"Term Ord Eff Imdy Sry <3".

+She raises her head from the desk.
+A glass of gin and tonic sits on the corner.  *Such a silent kid*

 # Ji

 *fuck fuck fuck* Two guards in crisp black uniforms, with short, cylindrical caps, and the Nakitashi Security Force logo, a stylized shield with a snake on it, in black ink, on their breast pockets.
 Between them, they carry a gurney, Max sprawled out, arms dangling, legs slightly akimbo.